 Consider a Credit-Builder Card Instead

-Kovo only adds an installment tradeline.
-A healthy credit file usually needs revolving credit too — meaning a credit card.
-If you want a real, usable card rather than just a reported tradeline, a credit-builder card is a better fit.
+After your first on-time payments, Kovo can unlock a single-purpose revolving line, but it is only usable at Kovo, not a card you can spend with anywhere.
+A healthy credit file usually benefits from a genuinely usable revolving card too.
+If you want a real, usable card rather than a store-limited line, a credit-builder card is a better fit.

 Pros and Cons